wkgcass/vproxy/doc/how-to-use.md

 1. start the application via `net.cassite.vproxy.app.Main`
 2. type in the following commands or run from the redis-cli:
-3. `add event-loop-group elg0`
-    which creates a event loop group named `elg0`, you can change the name if you want
-4. `add server-groups sgs0`
+3. `add server-groups sgs0`
     which creates a serverGroups named `sgs0`.
 The serverGroups is a resource that contains multiple server groups.
-5. `add tcp-lb lb0 acceptor-elg elg0 event-loop-group elg0 addr 127.0.0.1:8899 server-groups sgs0 in-buffer-size 256 out-buffer-size 256`
+4. `add tcp-lb lb0 addr 127.0.0.1:8899 server-groups sgs0`
-    which creates a tcp loadbalancer named `lb0`, using `elg0` as its acceptor event loop group, using also `elg0` as its worker event loop group. the lb listens on `127.0.0.1:8899`, using `sgs0` as it's backend server groups. the input buffer size and output buffer size are both set to 256 bytes.
+    which creates a tcp loadbalancer named `lb0`, using also `elg0` as its worker event loop group. the lb listens on `127.0.0.1:8899`, using `sgs0` as it's backend server groups.

-> However it's recommanded to set a bigger buffer size, e.g. 16384.

-Now you get a tcp loadbalancer but it's not currently running.
-A event loop should be created for it to run.

-1. `add event-loop el0 to event-loop-group elg0`
-    which creates a event loop named `el0` inside `elg0`.
-Creating inside `elg0` is because the lb is using `elg0` as its event loop group.
-If your acceptor event loop group and worker event loop group are not the same, you should create event loop for both event loop groups.

 Now the lb is running, you can telnet, however there are no valid backends, so the connection is closed instantly.

 To add a backend, you can:

-1. `add server-group sg0 timeout 1000 period 3000 up 4 down 5 method wrr event-loop-group elg0`
+1. `add server-group sg0 timeout 1000 period 3000 up 4 down 5 method wrr`
     which creates a server group named `sg0`; the health check configurations are: check timeout is 1 second, check every 3 seconds, consider the server UP when got 4 successful checks and consider the server DOWN when got 5 failed checks; the method of retrieving server from this group is `wrr`
 2. `add server-group sg0 to server-groups sgs0 weight 10`
     which adds the server group `sg0` into serverGroups `sgs0`.
 Adding `sg0` to `sgs0` is because the tcp-lb is using `sgs0` as its backend server groups